 In implementing fresh-start accounting, we re-measured our asset values and stated all liabilities, other than deferred taxes and severance benefits, at fair value or at the present values of the amounts to be paid using appropriate market interest rates.
-Our reorganization value was determined based on consideration of numerous factors and values valuation methodologies, including discounted cash flows, believed by management and our financial advisors to be representative of our business and industry.
+Our reorganization value was determined based on consideration of numerous factors and various valuation methodologies, including discounted cash flows, believed by management and our financial advisors to be representative of our business and industry.
 Information regarding the determination of the reorganization value and application of fresh-start accounting is included in note 3 to the consolidated financial statements of MagnaChip Semiconductor LLC for the ten-month period ended October 25, 2009 and the two-month period ended December 31, 2009 included elsewhere in this prospectus.
 In addition, under fresh-start accounting, accumulated deficit and accumulated other comprehensive income were eliminated.

 Under fresh-start accounting, our inventory, net, and intangible assets, net, increased by \$17.9 million and \$28.3 million, respectively, and property, plant and equipment decreased by \$13.9 million, in each case to reflect the estimated fair value as of our emergence from our reorganization proceedings.
 As a result, our cost of sales for the two-month period ended December 31, 2009 included \$17.2 million of additional costs from the inventory step-up.
-This resulted in our gross margin for the two-month period ended December 31, 2009 being significantly lower than for the ten-month period ended October 25, 2009 and prior periods.
-The increase in intangible assets results in higher amortization expenses following our emergence from our reorganization proceedings which are included in cost of sales, selling general and administrative expenses and research and development expenses.
-The decrease in property and plant and equipment results in lower depreciation expenses, which are included in cost of sales, selling general and administrative expenses and research and development expenses following our emergence from our reorganization proceedings.
+This resulted in our gross margin for the two-month period ended December 31, 2009 and prior periods.
+The increase in intangible assets results in higher amortization expenses following our emergence from our reorganization proceedings which are included in cost of sales, selling general and administrative expenses, which are included in cost of sales, selling general and administrative expenses, which are included in cost of sales, selling general and administrative expenses following our emergence from our reorganized in cost of sales, selling general and administrative expenses and research and development expenses.
+The decrease in property and plant and equipment results in lower depreciation expenses following our emergence from our reorganized in cost of sales, selling general and administrative expenses and research and development expenses.